juliandavid-garcia/First_milestone_project/README.md

 ## 1.1 User Story:
 ### As recruiter I want to:

-Have access to examples of projects that the developer has built in order to see what his capabilities as developer are.
+- Have access to examples of projects that the developer has built.

+- See the developer's skills

- Interact with the examples given to see how the websites respond to my needs.
+- Interact with the examples given but the developer

-Have direct contact with the developer either to ask about some specific features of his work as well as to offer him a job opportunity.
+- Have direct contact with the developer

-Reach the developer through his social media channels
+- Reach the developer through his social media channels

+- know about his educational background.

+- To move easly and intutively

+- Find easy what i am looking for.

 Developers goals:

-Attract  as many  recruiters and clients as possible.
+- Attract  as many  recruiters and clients as possible.

 ## 1. 2  [Wireframes](/wiframes-images/wiframes.jpg)